7th Army Training Command: Purpose

 7th ATC consists of seven subordinate directorates, comprising the Grafenwoehr Training Area; the Joint Multinational Readiness Center in Hohenfels; the Joint Multinational Simulation Center in Grafenwoehr; the 7th Army Combined Arms Training Center in Vilseck; the 7th Army Noncommissioned Officer Academy in Grafenwoehr; the International Special Training Centre in Pfullendorf; and the Training Support Activity, Europe at Grafenwoehr.
 The responsibility to provide community support for 7th ATC installations belongs to U.S. Army Garrison Bavaria.
 More than 15,000 soldiers and civilian employees and 9,500 family members make up the USAG Bavaria.

-Organization 2023
+Organization 2025

-As of May 2023 21st Theater Sustainment Command consists of the following units:
+As of December 2025 the 7th Army Training Command consists of the following units: